April 17th through June 23rd

 2. Parking Permit Information

-In order to park your car at the university you must obtain a STUDENT PARKING PERMIT or you will receive a ticket.
+In order to park your car at the university you must obtain an electronic STUDENT PARKING PERMIT or you will receive a ticket.
 You may only park in unmarked spaces.
 Housing parking lots are for cars with housing decals only.
-For more information please contact the University’s Parking and Traffic department located in the PG 5 – Market Station, 1st Floor (South Campus) or call 305-348-3615 (Monday – Fridays) Their hours of operation are as follows: Monday through Friday: 8:00 AM – 5:00 PM
+For more information please contact the University’s Parking and Traffic department located in the PG 5 – Market Station, 1st Floor (MMC Campus) or call 305-348-3615 (Monday – Fridays) Their hours of operation are as follows: Monday through Friday: 8:00 AM – 5:00 PM

 |Hours of Operation – Parking and Traffic|